• Free Tours

 NOT TO MISS: Las Meninas!
 No, not the Velazquez painting from 1623 but Picasso’s exhaustive pictorial analysis of this work.
 It is a fascinating study by Picasso where you as a viewer will learn more about the original masterpiece and be awed by Picasso’s energetic obsession with this piece.

-FREE TIMES: First Sunday of the month & Thursdays from 4 pm to 7 pm.
-Pre-booking your free ticket is essential (tickets are available online from 4 days before the date).
+FREE TIMES: First Sunday of the month, Thursdays from 4 pm to 7 pm (from Oct 14th to April 13th) and Thursdays, Fridays & Saturdays from 7 pm to 9 pm (from Oct 15th to October 12th).
+Pre-booking your free ticket is essential (tickets are available online on Mondays at 10am).

 WEBSITE: Museu Picasso Barcelona